rob-crowther/toyga/README.md

 generation, the population is `repopulate`d.

  **Note**: This expects a folder (`ramdisk`) within the current directory.
 Ahkab uses this as a scratch pad for simulation results.
-Ahkab's `cvslib` expects a string for `filename`, so passing a `tempfile.SpooledTemporaryFile` isn't possible.
+Ahkab's `csvlib` expects a string for `filename`, so passing a `tempfile.SpooledTemporaryFile` isn't possible.
 You should consider mounting a ramdisk at `ramdisk` for increased speed and reduced wear on your drive.
 For example: